leonwangg1/ani-list/README.md

-Using: Jikan API, React
+Using: Jikan API, React, Sass
-Planned: Tailwind/Scss, Framer
+Planned: Framer
+Maybe: Tailwind

 - Use local cache to only call API if anime list changes, to make site faster